Policy Analysis

 Modern Policy Analysis

-• The field has evolved over the past 50 years
+• Significant development over the past 50 years

-• Technical skills are still essential but no longer the leading motivation driving the field
+• Technical skills remain essential but are no longer the sole focus

-• Analysts are active participants in the policy process
+• Recognition of analysts as active participants in the policy process

 Let's Try It!